Invincible (TV series): Development

 A live-action film based on the Image Comics comic book series Invincible was revealed in April 2017 to be in development at Universal Pictures, with Seth Rogen and Evan Goldberg, who were fans of the comics, hired as the writers and directors.
 The duo were set to produce the film alongside James Weaver through their company Point Grey Pictures, while Invincible co-creator Robert Kirkman also joined to produce alongside David Alpert, Bryan Furst, and Sean Furst through his company Skybound Entertainment, which had a first-look deal with Universal for the film.
 However, when the series was announced, the film remained in hiatus, until on January 26, 2021, when it was revealed that the film was still in development and would exist separately from the series.
 In a 2023 interview, Rogen stated that the animated series has had a strong influence on the live-action film adaptation in development at Universal, which is essentially being developed as a live-action version of the animated series.

 On August 11, 2017, Kirkman, with his company Skybound Entertainment, signed a deal with Amazon to develop various series for Amazon Prime Video.
 However, it was revealed that series that were already in production or development with other studios, would not be developed for Amazon.
 Kirkman revealed that he was interested on developing a series of the Invincible comic series, but that would not be possible at the moment because Universal was developing a film based on the comic series.

 However, on June 19, 2018, it was announced that Amazon had given a series order to the project for a first season consisting of eight episodes.
 It was also revealed that the series would be animated and its episodes would be hour-long.
-Kirkman chose traditional hand-drawn animation, realizing from the CGI adaptation of Super Dinosaur that 3D modeling’s lengthy and costly process would limit the number of new characters per episode.
-Simon Racioppa served as showrunner for the series and also served as executive producer alongside Kirkman, Alpert, and Catherine Winder.
-Production companies involved with the series include Skybound.
+Kirkman chose traditional hand-drawn animation, realizing from the CGI adaptation of Super Dinosaur that 3D modeling's lengthy and costly process would limit the number of new characters per episode.
+Robert Kirkman and Simon Racioppa serve as co-showrunners, with both also serving as executive producers alongside David Alpert, Margaret M. Dean, Catherine Winder, Seth Rogen, and Evan Goldberg.
+Helen Leigh and Cory Walker serve as co-executive producers.
+Production companies involved with the series include Skybound Entertainment.

 On April 29, 2021, after the release of the final episode of the first season, Amazon renewed the series for a second and third season.
 In April 2023, Kirkman stated that the second season would focus on Angstrom Levy, a supervillain with access to multiple dimensions.
 In April 2024, Amazon was reported to have renewed the series for a fourth and fifth season, although IGN subsequently reported this was not accurate.
 In May 2024, The Immortal voice actor Ross Marquand said that season 3 "is nearly finished" and would be released in early 2025.
-In July 2024, Amazon officially renewed the series for a fourth season.
-In July 2025, it was announced that Amazon had renewed the series for a fifth season and that voice recording had already been completed.
+In July 2024, Amazon renewed the series for a fourth season.
+In July 2025, Amazon renewed the series for a fifth season.
+In June 2026, Amazon renewed the series for a sixth season.